Checking Your Financial Well-being

 Are you expecting any major expenses in the next 12 months?
 This can include things like a wedding, buying a house, renovations and home improvement projects, or school fees for your children.
 Write these down.

 Check your credit score.
 This is a number that assesses how much of a credit risk you are.
 This is important because it will impact how likely it is that you can get major loans such as a mortgage or a car loan.
-You can request your credit report from the three major credit bureaus: Equifax, Experian, and TransUnion.
+You can request your credit report from two major credit bureaus: Equifax or TransUnion.
 This will also allow you to correct any errors.

 Set your goals